jandauz/zero-trust/ingest/README.md

 # ingest

-ingest receives a `delivery-request`, generates a UUID, and queues it for processing.
+ingest receives a `delivery-request`, generates a UUID, and publishes it to a `delivery-requests` topic for processing.
 This demonstrates:
 - Publishing using Dapr [pub/sub building block](https://docs.dapr.io/developing-applications/building-blocks/pubsub/pubsub-overview/)
 - Service invocation access control
 - Component scoping